c-hristofer/c-hristofer/README.md

   <summary><strong>🎓 Education & Background</strong></summary>

 # Hi, I'm Christofer Piedra 👋
+All of my projects and research experience are explained in more detail on my website https://christoferpiedra.com

 I'm passionate about building secure, scalable systems that fuse intelligent automation, user-focused design, and business strategy.
 With a technical foundation in cybersecurity, machine learning, and full-stack development — and a business mindset from my dual-degree path — I focus on solving real-world problems that sit at the intersection of engineering and innovation.